Best Things To Do In Porto With Kids

 • Duration: 5 minutes.

-• What you need to know: The Gaia cable car offers family vouchers and other discounts, however, they all seemed expensive to me due to the length of the trip, until I found out about the 48-hour combined tourist bus + streetcar + Gaia cable car passes from €26 (and under 13s from €13).
-I was convinced.
+• What you need to know: offers family vouchers and other discounts, however, they all seemed expensive to me until I found out about Gaia's 48-hour combined tourist bus, streetcar and cable car passes from €26 (and for children under 13 from €13).